 Essential Entry Requirements:

-Standard Sixth Form requirements, including at least a Grade B in both GCSE Science and Additional Science, or a B Grade or above in GCSE Chemistry and Grade 6 in GCSE Maths.
+Standard Sixth Form requirements, including at least a Grade 6 in combined science, or a grade 6 or above in GCSE Chemistry and Grade 6 in GCSE Maths.

 Preferred Entry Requirements: